Saturday–Sunday, May 26–27, 2018

 (The sale takes place outside the museum’s main entrance at 5775 State Highway 80, Cooperstown, NY.)

-Purchase plants and cuttings from the museum’s Botanical Specimen Garden.
-Many of the plants on sale were propagated from hardy, well-established rootstock by Patrick MacGregor, supervisor of Thrall’s Pharmacy at the museum.
-Heritage plants are more characteristic and make an excellent addition to any gardener’s landscape.
+Gardeners can purchase plants and cuttings from the museum’s Botanical Specimen Garden.
+Many of the plants on sale are propagated from hardy, well-established rootstock by Patrick MacGregor, Master Gardener and Assistant Manager of Interpretive Programs at The Farmers’ Museum.
+Find a wide selection of organic heritage vegetable plants including pumpkin, squash, cucumber, melon, and three varieties of tomato.
+With their unique character, heritage varieties make an excellent addition to any gardener’s landscape.

-The museum’s stores have many items for experienced and beginning gardeners: tools, the latest books, and seeds for heirloom varieties of vegetables, flowers, and herbs.
-Decorative pots and easy starter kits for flowers, herbs, and tomatoes make perfect gifts for gardeners.
+The museum’s stores have many items for experienced and beginning gardeners: tools, hydroponic herb growing kits, the latest books, and seeds for heirloom varieties of vegetables, flowers, and herbs.